Murray pulls out of Wimbledon practice match with sore hip

-LONDON, England World Number One Andy Murray pulled out of an exhibition match at London's Hurlingham Club on Tuesday with a sore hip, less than a week before the start of Wimbledon.
+LONDON, England (Reuters) - World Number One Andy Murray pulled out of an exhibition match at London's Hurlingham Club on Tuesday with a sore hip, less than a week before the start of Wimbledon.

 "His hip is a bit sore," said a spokesman for the Scot, who had been due to face Frenchman Lucas Pouille.